 Yes, E-Check payments can be made by telephone or online.
 Please see the Pay Your Taxes by Credit/Debit Card & E-Check section of the website for instructions.

-Yes, if all the following criteria are met: 1) it is mailed in a properly addressed envelope, 2) postmarked before midnight of the last date prescribed for making the payment, with postage prepaid, and 3) is received by the proper official not more than 5 days after the prescribed date for making the payment.
-December 31st is not a due date and; therefore, to ensure a receipt dated in December, payments by mail must be received in our office on or before December 28, 2018.
+Yes, if all the following criteria are met: 1) it is mailed in a properly addressed envelope, 2) postmarked before midnight of the last date prescribed for making the payment, with postage prepaid, and 3) is received by the proper official, regardless of when received.
+December 31st is not a due date and; therefore, to ensure a receipt dated in December, payments by mail must be received in our office on or before December 30, 2019.
 Payments postmarked by December 31st and received within 5 business days after December 31st will be receipted as January; however, the reference note will reflect a December Postmark.

 No, we only send tax bills to the owner on record.
 We provide tax payment information to mortgage companies as requested, but no tax bills will be sent to them.
 The City does use a service that works with mortgage companies and third party tax services that allow for bulk payment processing.